Our dedicated team is available to talk 24 hours a day. We're here to answer your questions or set up an appointment. Call Now.

 A variety of educational opportunities are available, including services to help clients obtain a high school equivalency diploma, attend college, and/or receive certification in a desired field, such as nursing.

-Clients in the Women’s Residential Program who are involved with a criminal justice agency or have co-occurring mental health problems are eligible to attend our day treatment Reclaim Program at the Pilgrim Center in Brentwood, NY.
+Clients in the Women’s Residential Program who are involved with a criminal justice agency or have co-occurring mental health problems are eligible to attend our day treatment Reclaim Program at the Phoenix House Brentwood Campus.

 Mothers and their young children live together in our warm, welcoming Mother and Child Programs, where addiction treatment is offered alongside parenting education, day care, and other services—because families recover best when they recover together.